Gillings Zoom Conferencing

 Gillings Zoom Training

-To sign up and reserve a seat, please access the following URL at least one day prior to the selected workshop: https://sph.unc.edu/iis/zoom-training-registration-form/
+To sign up and reserve a seat for an upcoming online Gillings Zoom Training, access the following URL and register for the desired date at least one day prior to the selected training: https://sph.unc.edu/iis/zoom-training-registration-form/